forrestpitz/forrestpitz.github.io/_posts/2023-01-05-relationships.md

 Using the term ‘network’ conjures images of smarmy businessmen in sharkskin suits trying to trick you into a used car but that is not the intention of this guidance.
 The goal is to build and maintain a large (100+) set of strong relationships.
 Rather than approaching each relationship as a way to get something out of the other person, focus on building the relationships and the benefits will come naturally.

 ## How to build and maintain your network
-So, if growing your network is not just going to “networking” events then what does it consist of?
+So, if growing your network is not just going to "networking" events then what does it consist of?
 There are five core steps in building and maintaining a strong network:
 1. Add people indiscriminately
 2. Connect regularly and bring genuine interest in the other person
 3. Give